 Foodstirs is the first subscription box we've come across that provides budding junior chefs with the recipe and necessary ingredients for a kid-friendly culinary concoction.
-The service is aimed at kids ages 5 to 12, and kits, which include the necessary fixings to make a sweet treat every month, can be purchased individually or as three- or six-month subscriptions ($28-$30 per month).
+The service is aimed at kids ages 5 to 12, and kits, which include the necessary fixings — free of artificial ingredients, preservatives, dyes, and flavors — to make a sweet treat every month, can be purchased individually or as three-, six- or 12-month subscriptions ($25-$252).

 For the Literary Little One: Sproutkin